Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 - **Custom REST API**
   - Manages communication between Unity and SQL database.
-  - Optionally syncs with Firebase for score backup.
-  - Supports endpoints for reading/writing scores, sessions, and metadata.
+  - Handles reading/writing scores, sessions, and metadata.
+  - Verifies Firebase authentication tokens before granting access.

 - **SQL Database**
   - Stores users, scores, exercises, and session data in normalized tables.
+  - Serves as the **main storage** for all application data.

-- **Firebase Firestore (Optional Backup)**
+- **Firebase Authentication (External Service)**
-  - Stores user scores and session data for redundancy and analytics.
-  - Provides authentication services for the VR app.
+  - Used **only for authentication** (login/logout).
+  - Provides secure token-based authentication, but does **not** store session or score data.

 ## 4️⃣ Key Classes (Unity + API)